networknext/next/cmd/relay_new/README.md

 # General Info

 The relay is responsible for forwarding packets between the game client and servers and reporting various statistics to the relay backend.
+This can be thought of as version 2 of the relay.
+Version 1 being the relay in the `relay_old` directory.
+This is not currently deployed and is under active development.

-# Setup
+# Pre-build setup

 ## Dependencies